 My son, Charles, was living with me in an apartment at that time.
 Charles had planned to visit a high school exchange student in Germany for two weeks.
 Therefore, after I saw Charles off at Dulles Airport, I drove out to Wisconsin.

 I had a wonderful time back home visiting my parents, siblings, an old college friend, and most of my aunts and uncles.
 Before heading back to Maryland, I even took in a Milwaukee Brewers baseball game with my younger brother, Philip.

 Rebuilding Former Home on Jay Bea Ct in Glen Burnie

 The fire at my former home at 383 JayBea Ct. in March 1991 was extensive.
-The roof was destroyed and all rooms gutted with the exception of a small family room that was formerly a garage.
+The roof was destroyed and all rooms were gutted except for a small family room that was formerly a garage.

-My house sat in ruins until August 1992 because I was waiting for a settlement between my insurance company and insurance adjuster.
-Settlement could have been reached in January 1992 but Mona refused to sign off on a payment to our insurance adjuster.
+My house sat in ruins until August 1992 because I was waiting for a settlement between my insurance company and the insurance adjuster.
+A settlement could have been reached in January 1992 but Mona refused to sign off on a payment to our insurance adjuster.

 I chose a contractor specializing in home restoration from fire damage.
 He was recommended to me by a co-worker who was his relative.
-The contractor began rebuilding at the end of August and by the beginning of December my restored home was ready to go on the for sale market.
+The contractor began rebuilding at the end of August and by the beginning of December, my restored home was ready to go on the for-sale market.
 I listed my home with Century 21 and it was essentially a new home.
-Within a month, I had a buyer with a scheduled closing date in March.
+Within a month, I had a buyer with a scheduled closing date in March 1993.